-THE 2023 AWAKE IN THE WILD TEACHER TRAINING BASED IN NORTH AMERICA IS NOW FULL.
+THE APPLICATION PERIOD FOR THE 2024-2025 AWAKE IN THE WILD TEACHER TRAINING BASED IN NORTH AMERICA IS NOW OPEN.

 Awake in the Wild Teacher Training in North America